MicrosoftDocs/learn/learn-pr/azure/resolve-threats-with-azure-security-center/includes/2-view-security-alerts.md

 ## Viewing security alerts

 You can view collected security alerts directly in Azure Security Center on the **Overview** page, through command-line tools, or using the REST API.
 The portal is the easiest way to view alerts - it displays a graph of your current alerts, colored by the severity level (high, medium, or low).
+Here's an example of a subscription with running resources being monitored.

 ![Screenshot of the threat-protection area of Security Center](../media/6-security-center-dashboard-alert.png)